From its history to nearby attractions and when to visit, here is our guide to Sean’s Bar: the oldest bar in the world.

 Its busiest period is July to August, which sees around five hundred people on weekdays and over one thousand on the weekends!

 We recommend afternoon visits for quiet stays, but those longing for a bustling atmosphere should visit during evenings and weekends.
+It’s the perfect way to spend a rainy day in Athlone.

 Distance and location – halfway between Dublin and Galway